mstksg/inCode/copy/entries/dependent-haskell-2.md

 But because *singletons* was implemented before the `TypeInType` extension in GHC 8, it has to be implemented with clunky "Kind Proxies".
 In a future version of *singletons*, they'll be implemented this way.
-But for now, the usage is more or less identical.
-It's just right now, in the current system, `SomeSing STrue :: SomeSing (KProxy :: KProxy Bool)`, and `bar :: SomeSing (KProxy :: KProxy Nat)`.[^somesing]
+Right now, in the current system, `SomeSing STrue :: SomeSing (KProxy :: KProxy Bool)`, and `bar :: SomeSing (KProxy :: KProxy Nat)`.[^somesing]  However, for the most part, the usage is identical, so we can ignore this slight wart when we are actually writing code.

 [^somesing]: Gross, right?
 Hopefully some day this will be as far behind us as that whole Monad/Functor debacle is now!